AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 Interoperability between COM and .NET has existed since the beginning of the runtime and always been a first-class scenario.
 A conceptual overview of the wrappers and how the built-in system works can be found [here][doc_wrappers_builtin].
 The below provides some of the low-level details about COM and COM interop that could enable someone to create their own COM interop solution.
 For .NET 5 and later versions, an alternative to the built-in COM interop system is available through the [`ComWrappers` API][api_comwrappers] &ndash; a [`ComWrappers` tutorial][doc_wrappers_api_tutorial] provides some of the following content.

 With the introduction of the `ComWrappers` API in .NET 5, terminology for COM interop needed to be slightly revised to help disambiguate between built-in COM interop wrappers and wrappers provided by a `ComWrappers` sub-class.
-The Runtime Callable Wrapper (RCW) and COM Callable Wrapper (CCW) are terms used to describe wrappers with the built-in COM interop, whereas Native Object Callable Wrapper (NOCW) and Managed Object Wrapper (MOW) are used for wrappers created by a `ComWrappers` sub-class.
-It is still common to refer to a NOCW as an RCW or MOW as a CCW if there is no ambiguity in the current context with built-in COM interop wrappers.
+The Runtime Callable Wrapper (RCW) and COM Callable Wrapper (CCW) are terms used to describe wrappers with the built-in COM interop, whereas Native Object Wrapper (NOW) and Managed Object Wrapper (MOW) are used for wrappers created by a `ComWrappers` sub-class.
+It is still common to refer to a NOW as an RCW or MOW as a CCW if there is no ambiguity in the current context with built-in COM interop wrappers.

-**Runtime Callable Wrapper (RCW) / Native Object Callable Wrapper (NOCW)**
+**Runtime Callable Wrapper (RCW) / Native Object Wrapper (NOW)**

-The RCW/NOCW is designed to wrap native `IUnknown` instances and project a native implementation of a COM interface to a managed API surface.
+The RCW/NOW is designed to wrap native `IUnknown` instances and project a native implementation of a COM interface to a managed API surface.
 This is similar to how a P/Invoke is designed to project a C-style function in managed code using `DllImport`.
-There are two primary functional concerns for an RCW/NOCW implementation.
+There are two primary functional concerns for an RCW/NOW implementation.

 1) Maintain correct lifetime semantics for the instance via the COM lifetime APIs `AddRef()` and `Release()`.
 1) Limit costly `QueryInterface()` calls to detect "is supported" during wrapper creation.
 The "is supported" question should be "pay for play" since it is not possible to `QueryInterface()` for every possible COM interface.